 The main activities of the parish of daily mass, and sacraments.
 There are additional activities in Advent and Lent.
 You may wish to get involved in some or more of the following.

 Servers.
-The servers out to the dignity and solemnity of the mass.
+The servers add to the dignity and solemnity of the mass.
 They assist the priest at the altar.
 Some basic training is needed, and much is picked up on the job.

 Choir.
 Music is one of the most important parts of the mass.
-The choir both encouraged the congregation to sing the hymns and the parts for mass, and also sing more advanced piece of music.
+The choir both encourage the congregation to sing the hymns and the parts for mass, and also sing more advanced pieces of music.

 Cleaning.
 There is a group of volunteers who clean the church each Thursday.
 It is fairly light but very necessary work, and the cleaners meet afterwards for tea and cakes.

 Flowers and decoration.
 The look of the church and the solemnity of the mass is much improved when the church is decorated.
 On most weekdays this decoration is principally flowers and arrangements, but lights and candles and other decorations are also used.
-It is work that allows considerable demonstration of creativity and artistic arrangement, although great ability is not normally required.
+It is work that allows considerable demonstration of creativity and artistic arrangement.

 Society of St Vincent de Paul (SVP).
-The Society of St Vincent De Paul helps some of the poorest, most vulnerable, and neediest, members of us society.
-In some areas monetary contributions are most important, but in Q, there are many emotional needs such as loneliness.
+The Society of St Vincent De Paul helps some of the poorest, most vulnerable, and neediest members of our society.
+In some areas monetary contributions are most important, and in Kew there are many emotional needs such as loneliness.
 The society needs people with practical skills, knowledge of the various systems of local government, or a kind and compassionate nature.
 If you feel you could help please contact the Presbytery.

 Coffee mornings.
 It is good for the parishioners to be able to meet each other informally and coffee mornings are a simple and easy way of doing this.
 But they still have to be organised.

 First Friday lunches.
 These lunches have several purposes.
-They are mainly run by charities, who both wish to publicise the good work that they do, and to raise some money to continue it.
+They are run in aid of charities, who both wish to publicise the good work that they do, and wish to raise some money.
 But it also reminds us that many people in the world will be going without food today, and many more will have a very restricted diet.